T-R3x3r/EYPOR-AI/docs/PARAMETER_SYNCHRONIZATION_GUIDE.md

 hubs = query_table("SELECT * FROM hubs_data")
 ```

-### 3. **Parameter Synchronization**
+### 3. Parameter Synchronization
-The system includes a `ModelParameterSync` class that:
+The system uses a `ModelParameterSync` class that:
-- Tracks parameter changes in real-time
+- Tracks parameter changes in real-time (per scenario)
 - Validates that changes are properly applied
 - Ensures models use the latest parameters
-- Provides detailed change reporting
+- Provides detailed change reporting and snapshots

+---

-## 🔧 How Parameter Changes Work
+## How Parameter Changes Work

 ### Step 1: Parameter Modification
 When you modify parameters through the system:

-1. **User Request**: "Change maximum hub demand to 20000"
+1. **User Request:** "Change maximum hub demand to 20000"
-2. **System Analysis**: Identifies the relevant table and column
+2. **System Analysis:** Identifies the relevant table and column in the scenario database
-3. **Database Update**: Executes SQL UPDATE statement
+3. **Database Update:** Executes a safe SQL UPDATE statement
-4. **Validation**: Verifies the change was applied correctly
+4. **Validation:** Verifies the change was applied correctly using ModelParameterSync

 ### Step 2: Model Execution
 When models are executed:

-1. **Parameter Snapshot**: System creates a snapshot of current parameters
+1. **Parameter Snapshot:** System creates a snapshot of current parameters
-2. **Model Analysis**: Checks if model is properly configured for database access
+2. **Model Analysis:** Checks if model is properly configured for database access
-3. **Execution**: Model runs using the latest parameters from database
+3. **Execution:** Model runs using the latest parameters from the scenario database
-4. **Validation**: System verifies parameters used and reports any issues
+4. **Validation:** System verifies parameters used and reports any issues

 ### Step 3: Change Tracking
-The system tracks all parameter changes:
+The system tracks all parameter changes and snapshots:
 ```python
 # Before modification
 before_snapshot = {